 Schools

 Within the Diocese of Menevia, there are 15 Primary schools, 1 infant school, and 3 Comprehensive Schools.
 These schools cater for pupils aged 4 – 18 years of age.
 In addition, there are active Catholic Chaplaincies in each of the three secular Universities within the Diocese.
-Fr John Browne acts as co-ordinating chaplain to the Comprehensive Schools.
 Overall, there are 3191 pupils in the Primary sector of whom 2437 are Catholic and 754 are non-Catholic.
 In the Comprehensive sector, there are 2533 pupils of whom 1678 are Catholic.

 The total number of teachers in the Primary sector is 152 of whom 124 are Catholic.
 In the Comprehensive sector, the teacher number is 138 of whom 72 are Catholic.
 Following Diocesan policy, the Governing Bodies of the schools make every effort to appoint Catholic teachers whenever a vacancy occurs.